HarishAtGitHub/harishatgithub.github.com/_posts/2015-08-28-CAP-Theorem.md

 Now comes point 3

 3) I want the users to get the latest value of 'a'.
 I am not ready to fool the user.
 This fooling is not fair.
 I want consistency across the globe.
-When US user requests for 'a', I will try to check if the values of a in India and US are same , if not I will update the older one to latest and give the user the latest.But what if the checking with Indian server cannot happen due to network disconnectivity. so US server cannot talk to Indian server ?
+When US user requests for 'a', I will try to check if the values of a in India and US are same , if not, I will update the older one to latest and give the user the latest.But what if the checking with Indian server cannot happen due to network disconnectivity. so US server cannot talk to Indian server ?

 This is a problem.
 Unless I communicate with Indian server I cannot confirm that the value of 'a' is correct.
 But due to network disconnectivity they cannot communicate.
 I am unable to think of a solution as there is another condition "I am not ready to give 'Not available' info to user as he is a valuable client".